 - Ypsilanti Township Residential Services Department, between the hours of 8:30 am - 4:30 pm, Monday through Friday (closed for lunch 12:00 pm - 1:00 pm daily).
 The Residential Services Department is located in the Tilden R. Stumbo Civic Center at 7200 S. Huron River Drive, Ypsilanti, MI 48197.
 For questions, email [email protected] or call 734-544-3512.

-Radon test kits will be available at both locations after January 31, 2023 at the regular price of $10 each.
+Radon test kits will be available at all locations after February 10, 2023 at the regular price of $10 each.
 Price includes shipping to the lab and laboratory analysis.

 Purchase a radon test kit online for $12.95: